Path to Marketing’s Holy Grail: Digital Personalization At Scale

 McKinsey & Company recently published an insightful article titled “Marketing’s Holy Grail: Digital personalization at scale” (the key term here: “at scale”!).
 I liked it so much, that I felt it was worthy of a deep dive.
 In my view, it’s perfect validation of what we do for a living at ActionIQ!

-Personalization has been a hot topic even before the Internet existed.
+Digital personalization has been a hot topic even before the Internet existed.
 The reality is that Marketers have always been playing catch-up.

+Having a tailored experience can help increase engagement, improve brand loyalty, and help your business rise above the rest.
 There are many companies today that promise “Personalization”, and they all fall short (my humble opinion, but true).

 Don’t take my word for it.
 Check your inbox or visit your favorite web site.
 How personalized is your experience?
 Exactly.

 To put it bluntly, personalization today sucks (sorry for the technical term).
 There are many obvious issues with how most companies approach personalization today, to mention just a few: